 If you have a stand mixer, now is a good time to lug it out!
 However, you can make do with a handheld mixer if that’s all you have.

-- Begin by creaming together butter and sugar before adding eggs one at a time along with vanilla.
+- Begin by creaming together butter and sugar in a large bowl before adding eggs one at a time, along with vanilla.

-- Separately whisk together the flour, baking powder, cinnamon, salt, and nutmeg before adding this dry mixture into the wet.
-(I recommend adding about one-quarter of it at a time, mix to incorporate, and repeat until it’s all been incorporated.
-Don’t overmix or your teacakes will be tougher.)
+- Separately whisk together the dry ingredients before adding the dry mixture to the wet ingredients.
+(I recommend adding about one-quarter of it at a time, mixing to incorporate, and repeating until itโs all been incorporated.ย Donโt overmixย or your teacakes will be tougher with a dry texture.)
+Scrape the sides of the bowl with a rubber spatula as needed.

-- After the dough has chilled, roll the dough between your palms to smooth it, and bake the teacakes off until they’re lightly golden browned.
-Make sure not to overbake or the teacakes will be drier and more crumbly.
+- After the dough has chilled, roll the dough between your palms to smooth it back into a round cookie form, arrange the cookies on prepared baking sheets, and bake the teacakes in a preheated oven until theyโre lightly golden browned.ย Make sure not to overbake,ย or the teacakes will be drier and more crumbly.

 You cannot skip the chilling process.
 Nor do I recommend chilling the one big bowl of dough because it will be exceedingly difficult to chisel it out and form the individual teacake balls.